docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/gmail-smtp.md

 !!! note "Verify the relay host is configured correctly"

     To verify proper operation, send an email to some external account of yours and inspect the mail headers.
-    You will also see the connection to GMAIL SMTP in the mail logs:
+    You will also see the connection to the Gmail relay host in the mail logs:

     ```log
     postfix/smtp[910]: Trusted TLS connection established to smtp.gmail.com[64.233.188.109]:587: